xonixx/blog/goawk_cover.md

 But looked like I was getting overall how it worked and how can I do the job.
 Reading Ben's tech writings was of big help.

 I needed the way to traverse (and update) the AST for resolving step after the parsing.
-For this I [used the Visitor pattern](https://github.com/benhoyt/goawk/blob/master/internal/ast/walk.go) approach, very similar to one, [used in Golang](https://github.com/golang/go/blob/690ac4071fa3e07113bf371c9e74394ab54d6749/src/go/ast/walk.go).
+For this [I used the Visitor pattern](https://github.com/benhoyt/goawk/blob/master/internal/ast/walk.go) approach, very similar to one, [used in Golang](https://github.com/golang/go/blob/690ac4071fa3e07113bf371c9e74394ab54d6749/src/go/ast/walk.go).
+Once the visitor functionality was in place, the AST traversal needed for resolving [was easy](https://github.com/benhoyt/goawk/blob/d7911647f3b08af099b50c9e991e72cfacdd1e2e/internal/resolver/resolve.go#L59).

 The approach to big changes.